HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/architectural_overview.md

 - The `description`field is a longer description or preview text that might not be available for all types of documents stored.

-- The `tags` field, It is common for every type of document and array of strings.
+- The `tags` field is a common field for every type of document and array of strings.

 - The `dataUri` field, The dataUri to retrieve the binary file from for text extraction, can be empty.